Bamako: History

 In the late 1980s the people of Bamako and Mali campaigned for a free-market economy and multiparty democracy.
 In 1990, the National Congress for Democratic Initiative (Congrès National d'Initiative démocratique, CNID) was set up by the lawyer Mountaga Tall, and the Alliance for Democracy in Mali (Alliance pour la démocratie au Mali, ADEMA) by Abdramane Baba and historian Alpha Oumar Konaré.
 These with the Association des élèves et étudiants du Mali (AEEM) and the Association Malienne des Droits de l'Homme (AMDH) aimed to oust Moussa Traoré.
 Under the old constitution, all labor unions had to belong to one confederation, the National Union of Malian Workers (UNTM).
 When the leadership of the UNTM broke from the government in 1990, the opposition grew.
 Groups were driven by paycuts and layoffs in the government sector, and the Malian government acceding to pressure from international donors to privatise large swathes of the economy that had remained in public hands even after the overthrow of the socialist government in 1968.
 Students, even children, played an increasing role in the protest marches in Bamako, and homes and businesses of those associated with the regime were ransacked by crowds.

 On 22 March 1991, a large-scale protest march in central Bamako was violently suppressed, with estimates of those killed reaching 300.
 Four days later, a military coup deposed Traoré.
 The Comité de Transition pour le Salut du Peuple was set up, headed by General Amadou Toumani Touré.
 Alpha Oumar Konari officially became president on 26 April 1992.

 Bamako had been the target of numerous jihadist terrorist attacks during the Islamist insurgency in the Sahel.
 On 20 November 2015, two gunmen took 170 people hostage in the Radisson Blu hotel.
 Twenty-one people were killed along with the two gunmen during the seven-hour siege.
 In a series of attacks on 17 September 2024, a group of gunmen from Jama'at Nasr al-Islam wal-Muslimin (JNIM), an al-Qaeda affiliate, attacked a military training school, killing many gendarme and trainees, and set aircraft ablaze at the international airport.
 At least 77 people were killed.
 This was the first jihadist attack on Bamako since 2016.
 JNIM is a successor to some of the organizations responsible for the 2015 attack.
 The 2024 attack was downplayed by the Malian military junta (led by Assimi Goïta), which seized control over the country in a 2021 coup d'état.
+The fuel blockade targeting Bamako and the 2026 offensive in Mali have also impacted Bamako.